Andersyes/LaTeX_template_for_SU_thesis/README.md

 - The `manuscript/chap1/` and `manuscript/conclusion/` folders are provided in full as templates.
 - The `manuscript/annexes/` folder contains the appendices.
 - The `manuscript/others/` folder contains files that do not fit into any other category.

+In order to import the template in Overleaf for example, one just needs to download and import `template_SU.zip`.
+Otherwise, to work locally, one can use `git clone <adresse du repository>`.